QuantumKitHub/MPSKit.jl/docs/src/man/states.md

 ```julia
 state.AC[3]
 ```
-gauges the state in such a way that all tensors to the left are left isometries, and to the right will be right isometries.As a result you should have
+gauges the state in such a way that all tensors to the left are left isometries, and to the right will be right isometries.
+As a result you should have

 ```julia
 norm(state) == norm(state.AC[3])